 Both the east and west entrances of Hornbake Building (South Wing) are handicap accessible.
 Elevators and ramps are available in Hornbake Building (South Wing).
-Graduate Student Services (including Graduate advising) is located in Patuxent Building, which is ADA accessible.
+Some of our faculty have offices in the Patuxent Building, which is ADA accessible.

 International Student and Scholar Services